Ionatan-Cegodari/Image-Gallery-Editing-Tool/README.md

 # Image-Gallery-Editing-Tool
-This software uses the .NET Framework and Windows Forms C# to create an image editing tool.
+This is the most recent project developed with Matthew Bowman and it is a software uses the .NET Framework and Windows Forms C# to create an image editing tool.

 Throughout this group project with me and Matthew Bowman, we used the MVC Archetecture and a TDD (Test Driven Development) approach to the development process by implementing Unit Tests in the development cycle.
 Furthermore we adhered to the SOLID principles throughout the development lifecycle to make sure the code is both cohesive and de-coupled.